-- After reading an article about how one large corporation is removing a particular pesticide from its shelves while another large corporation is labeling its plants that contain this pesticide, students in Rhea Manguil’s class wrote letters to both home improvement stores.
+After reading a news article about how Lowe’s was removing a particular pesticide from its shelves while Home Depot was only labeling its plants that contain this pesticide, students wrote letters to both home improvement stores.
 Students shared their ideas and requests for changes to be made within the corporations.

 A community organization that raises bees across the border in Mexico came as experts to teach students more about honeybees.
 After this visit, students worked in groups to build beehives and design logos for each hive.
 The beehives were donated to the honey farm in Mexicali that supports local families and schools.